Anthropology

 - Exploration of oral traditions

-- Analysis of performance in cultural practices
+- Analysis of performance

 - Examination of religious practices and pilgrimage